gnieh/diffson/README.markdown

 Json Library
 ------------

-Diffson was first developped for [spray-json][3], however, it is possible to use it with any json library of your linking.
+Diffson was first developped for [spray-json][3], however, it is possible to use it with any json library of your liking.
 The only requirement is to have a `DiffsonInstance` for your json library.

 At the moment, diffson provides two instances for [spray-json][3], [Play!
 Json][9], and [circe][10].